 Lloyds balance transfer deals on the Lloyds balance transfer card range have changed once again, with the new balance transfer deals taking effect from 11th July 2017.

 The Tesco balance transfer card with no fee has an offer of 0% interest ….
 Read More »

 The Halifax have changed the Halifax balance transfer offers available on their range of 0% balance transfer credit cards with the new 0% offers available from 6th October 2017.

-The Halifax balance transfer offers are now available as a choice of five different credit cards, with 0% introductory balance transfer deals ranging from 6 months up to 41 months.
+The Halifax balance transfer offers are now available as a choice of six different credit cards, with 0% introductory balance transfer deals ranging from 6 months up to 40 months.

-The Halifax Balance Transfer card has one of the longer 0% balance transfer offers currently available in the UK credit card market. ….
+The Halifax Balance Transfer card has one of the longer 0% balance transfer offers currently available in the UK credit ….
 Read More »

 Balance Transfer Questions